Picovoice/pvrecorder/demo/dotnet/README.md

-# PvRecorder Demos for .NET
+# PvRecorder Demo for .NET

 This project contains a .NET command-line demo for PvRecorder that demonstrates how to use PvRecorder to record audio to a WAV file.